 We apply a 10% commission on rewards that the Pool generates to compensate for the costs of developing, running, and maintaining the infrastructure and smart contracts that underpin the StakeWise platform.
 To our knowledge, this is the most competitive offer on the market, which underscores our commitment to helping users maximize their staking returns while maintaining the highest level of service.

 StakeWise Pool is a network of validators created and operated by StakeWise on behalf of stakers using ETH deposited into the Pool.
 For each new block of 32 ETH collectively deposited by the users, a new validator is created and added to the StakeWise Pool to earn rewards.
 All rewards and penalties generated by the Pool are distributed among stakers pro-rata according to their share of the Pool.
 The balance of ETH deposits and rewards is reflected in sETH2 (staking ETH) and rETH2 (reward ETH) minted to stakers in a 1:1 ratio.

 Anyone can deposit any amount of ETH into the StakeWise Pool.
 Upon each new deposit in the Pool, StakeWise mints an equal amount of sETH2 (ie 1 ETH = 1 sETH2).
-Newly minted sETH2 will start accruing rETH2 immediately, even if the deposit is not part of a new validator yet.
+Holders of sETH2 will start accruing rETH2 within 24 hours of receiving the sETH2 token.

 Deposited ETH first goes to the Pool contract, where it sits with other small deposits until it collects a total of 32 ETH required for a new validator.

 Once the Pool contract collects 32 ETH, it sends them to the Validator Registration Contract (